TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

     -
 ---

-\[Intro\]

-Introducing a TEDx world first - experience TEDxAuckland&nbsp;
+## Introducing A World First

+On August 31st, TEDxAuckland is hosting a Salon event which will be the first TEDx event in the world to be held entirely in complete darkness.

-Partnering with Dining in the Dark, and shared with you by Vodafone NZ.
+Hosted by Dining in the Dark, and shared with you by Vodafone NZ, this will be an unforgettable experience like no other.

-\[About the event\]

-A UNIQUE SENSORY, SOCIAL AND HUMAN EXPERIENCE.

-Dans le Noir?
-(French for “In the Dark?”) is an international company offering patrons a unique experience by eating in complete darkness, guided and served by low vision or blind people?
-More than 1.3 million people have already lived this experience worldwide with Dans le Noir?
+#### TEDxAuckland and Dining in the Dark are combining to provide you with a unique sensory, social and human experience.

 **A Sensory Journey:&nbsp;**Dining in absolute darkness is a sensory experience that awakens senses and enables guests to completely re-evaluate their perception of taste and smell.

 **A Place to Socialise:&nbsp;**Darkness eradicates shyness & fosters free conviviality erasing preconceptions.
 Communication becomes more intense, authentic and spontaneous.

-**Hear TEDxAuckland speakers:&nbsp;**sddkjdsjk

 **A Unique Human Experience:&nbsp;**Blind people work not only as waitstaff but also as guides during this experience.
 Reversing roles, the guide becomes patrons’ eyes for the time of the dinner\!

-\[Event details\]

-\- There will be TEDxAuckland speakers
+#### Event Information:

 When: Saturday August 31st at 6pm